tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/媒体处理/私有 M3U8 接口/GetPrivateM3U8_intl_en.md

 ## Feature Description

-This API (`GetPrivateM3U8`) is used to obtain the download authorization for M3U8 and TS resources (requests are forwarded to CI by COS).
+This API (`GetPrivateM3U8`) is used to get the download authorization for M3U8 and TS resources (requests are forwarded to CI by COS).

 ## Request